Fearless (gamer): Dallas Fuel

 On November 7, 2020, ahead of the 2021 season, Lee was transferred to the Dallas Fuel.
 Lee defeated his former team, the Dragons, in the May Melee finals, to claim his third career midseason tournament title.
 At the end of the season, he was named a Role Star for the second time in his career.

 The 2022 season saw the OWL switch from playing Overwatch to Overwatch 2, where matches were played with teams of five, instead of teams of six.
 With the removal of one tank from the lineup, Lee split his playing time with Choi "Hanbin" Han-been.
 Lee saw reduced playing time throughout the regular season, as his team went on to win the Summer Showdown with Hanbin as the starter.
 However, he reentered the starting lineup for the playoffs.
 He and the team reached the 2022 Grand Finals, where they defeated the San Francisco Shock, 4–3; Lee was named the Grand Finals most valuable player.

 Houston Outlaws

 After the 2022 season, Lee signed to the Houston Outlaws.
+At the end of the 2023 season, he was named a Role Star for the third time in his career.
+The Outlaws reached the 2023 Overwatch League Grand Finals, where they faced the Florida Mayhem.
+Bernar started the match at the Outlaws' tank, but after trailing the match 0–3, Fearless was subbed into the match.
+However, the Outlaws lost the fourth map as well, and finished the season in second place.
+On October 9, 2023, the Fearless, along with the entirety of the Outlaws' roster, was released.

+On February 22, 2024, Fearless announced his retirement in order to complete his mandatory military service.